cyber-evangelists/grpc-crud-go/README.md

 # gRPC CRUD with Swagger Documentation

 ## Overview
 This project demonstrates a basic gRPC CRUD application with Swagger documentation.
-It includes both gRPC server and client implementations as well as an HTTP server with Swagger integration for API documentation.
+It includes both gRPC server and client implementations as well as an HTTP server with Swagger integration for API documentation

 ## Project Structure
 ### Files and Directories